s23m/overdrive/README.md

 # overdrive
-A repository to house all code and configuration artefacts produced by the Overdrive team in collaboration with S23M
+A repository to house all code and configuration artefacts produced by the OverDrive Development team in collaboration with S23M